polkadot-developers/knowledgebase/current/getting-started/glossary.md

 ## Events

 A means of recording, for the benefit of the off-chain world, that some particular state transition has happened.
-Within the context of the SRML, events are one of a number of amalgamatable datatypes that each module defines individually and which are aggregated together into a single overall `enum` type that can represent all module's types.
+Within the context of the SRML, events are one of a number of amalgamated data types that each module defines individually and which are aggregated together into a single overall `enum` type that can represent all module's types.
 Events are implemented through a transient set of storage items which are inspected immediately after a block has executed and reset during